BMohammed7/BatteryManagementSystem/README.md

 ```

-project-root/
+root/
 ├── src/
-│   └── LinearRegression.py    # main script
+│   └── Main.py                # main script
+│   └── LinearRegression.py    # file with all custom functions used in Main
 ├── data/
 │   └── PulseBat Dataset.xlsx  # dataset
-│   └── PulseBat Dataset.csv   # dataset in csv form (for reading)
+│   └── PulseBat Dataset.csv   # dataset in csv form (for faster reading)
 ├── requirements.txt           # pip installable requirements
 └── README.md                  # this file

 ````

 > **Note:** Ensure `PulseBat Dataset.csv` is placed in `data/` relative to the script path.
-Adjust the path in `LinearRegression.py` if you store the dataset elsewhere.
+Adjust the path in `Main.py` if you store the dataset elsewhere.

 ---